|Scissors with blades over 6cm from fulcrum||Razor blades|

 - Musical instruments which do not fit in the permitted cabin baggage size are allowed as a second item of cabin baggage; they will need to be screened and passengers should check with their airlines if special arrangements (e.g. purchasing an extra seat) for these large instruments will be required.

-- Laptops will need to be removed from your bag at Heathrow Airport and screened separately in the trays provided.
-A laptop bag will be regarded as your one item that is allowed in the cabin.
+- Laptops and tablets will need to be removed from your bag at Heathrow Airport and screened separately in the trays provided.
+A laptop bag will be regarded as one of your items that is allowed in the cabin, so please be aware of this if you are travelling with your laptop.

 - Pushchairs, walking aids and wheelchairs are permitted but will be screened.